 Be it when working with start-ups on high-achieving teams or in founder coachings: one topic regularly coming up is trust.

-At the same time, we experience, that this topic is not really present in the founders' minds and often feels a bit fuzzy.
+At the same time, this topic is not really present in founders' minds and feels a bit fuzzy.
 So we want to lend you a guiding hand in digging deeper into this topic and to understand why and how this can help you to bring your start-up further.

 Trust can be one of the main drivers of your start-up’s success.
 The lack of it can slow down growth significantly and cause you to plateau.
 Why?
 Because when building and scaling your company, you as a founder or leader neither can nor should stay involved in all the tasks and projects.
 As a consequence, others have to do parts of the work.
 This is where trust enters the scene.

 There are many reasons for the importance of trust.
 For now let us focus on 5 of them, as from our experience they are especially important in start-ups.

 1. Trust is the foundation and catalyst for mastering conflicts and having efficient discussions.
 Two key requirements for better ideas and solutions.
 Why?
 Because people who trust each other are willing to share and listen to controversial ideas and opinions and are not afraid of giving hard feedback to each other.
 Having this conflict ability strongly contributes to creating commitment.
 This helps you to keep the speed in your start-up high.

 2. Trusting others to contribute their share of what needs to be done allows you to let go and fully focus on what you need to contribute.
 By spreading yourself to thin or spending your time on the wrong tasks, you rather harm your start-up than bringing it forward.
 Focus, especially when growing fast with limited resources, is critical.
 And if you focus on everything, you don’t focus at all.